CMS-LUMI-POG/PileupTools/README.md

 * `select_low_pileup.py`: This script takes an input JSON, selects only lumisections with a pileup below a specified threshold (5.0 by default), and writes out the resulting list of lumisections.

 * `smearPileupPoisson.py`: This script shows the difference between the "true" and "observed" pileup distributions by applying a Poisson smearing to the former.
+The resulting plot is shown in `pileup_smearing.png`.

 ### Relative bunch distributions